COURSE GUIDE 2026

 SAASTA

-The South Australian Aboriginal Secondary Training Academy (SAASTA) offers young Aboriginal and Torres Strait Islander students a range of highly engaging learning and personal development opportunities.
+The South Australian Aboriginal Secondary Training Academy (SAASTA) offers young Aboriginal and Torres Strait Islander students engaging learning and personal development opportunities.

-The SAASTA Academy program is a key component of the Department for Education’s 10-year Aboriginal Education Strategy aiming to improve outcomes and success for Aboriginal families and students.
-It builds on the education offered in schools, giving students opportunities for ongoing personal growth and cultural experience.
+SAASTA is a key part of the Department for Education’s 10-year Aboriginal Education Strategy and aims to improve outcomes for Aboriginal students and families.
+The program builds on school-based learning by providing opportunities for personal growth, cultural connection and leadership.

-Year 10 students can gain a maximum of 20 SACE credits studying Stage 1 Integrated Learning and Stage 1 Aboriginal Studies.
+Year 10 students can gain up to 20 SACE credits through Stage 1 Integrated Learning and Stage 1 Aboriginal Studies.

-Year 11 and 12 students can gain a maximum of 20 SACE credits studying Stage 2 Integrated Learning or Stage 2 Health and Wellbeing.
+Year 11 and 12 students can gain a maximum of 20 SACE credits studying Stage 2 Integrated Learning, Stage 2 Health and Wellbeing or Stage 2 Aboriginal Studies, which are offered on a rotating cycle.

 Academy students can expect: